 ITINERARY: Beginning just next to Remarkable Cave, we sidle along the coast, going through beautiful heathlands, which belie the rugged cliffs and pounding swell all around us.
 Passing over heavily rooted sand dunes, we span a blowhole before coming to the intersection of Mt.
 Brown and Crescent Bay.
 Climbing Mt.
 Brown gives some of the best views the peninsula has to offer nestled, as it is, between Cape Raoul and Cape Pillar.
 After descending, it is an easy diversion down into Crescent Bay and the beautiful sands and large dunes which loom above it.

-Heading back to the car park, your driver will meet you with a stop at the Lavender Farm for a special Celebratory Lunch. optional stops available on the way back to Hobart including the Lavendar Farm.
+Heading back to the car park, your driver will meet you and transfer you to the Lavender Farm for a special Celebratory lunch.
 Afterwards, your driver can tailor-make your journey back with a stop at a winery and/or chocolate factory before dropping you safely back in Hobart, where you may enjoy the pleasures our beautiful capital city has to offer.
 (Please advise your driver if you need to be dropped off directly at Hobart airport).

 ARRIVAL TIME: 3:30pm